 Paul tells the Christians at Colossae that Christ is the 'the first-born of all creation' - why was this such an important message for Paul to teach, and how do we let this shape our faith?

-St Paul's letter to the church of Philippi is best known for its passage on the 'emptying' of Christ, but it is also a source of pastoral advice and joyful encouragement to the Philippian Christians.
+St Paul's letter to the church of Philippi is best known for its passage on the 'emptying' of Christ, which we hear on 6 Nov, but it is also a source of pastoral advice and joyful encouragement.